phillipSloan/ComputationalLogic/Readme.md

 ---
 #### Negation - Reasoning
 ---
-We can now handle phrases like "Donald is not happy", but they have no bearing with respect to reasoning.
+We can now handle phrases like "Donald is not happy" and "Every teacher is not happy", but they have no bearing with respect to reasoning.
 This can be observed if we input some conflicting information:

 ```
 user: "tell me everything".